donspablo/Element/README.md

 ## Usage & How to Guide

+### Front-End - with members area.
-Navigate to the root of the project with your browser, register an account and then login.
+Navigate to the root of the project with your browser to view the Front-end of the project.
+On the front end you will find a stylish user registration and login form.
+After registering an account you will be able to login to the Front-End members area + dashboard.

+### Back-end - with CMS and user management.
+To access the CMS you need to vist <base_url>/cms and login using the password 'P@ssw0rd', this should be change as soon as you have logged into the CMS.

 ![image](https://user-images.githubusercontent.com/6468571/152181949-99b9aaa6-586e-4f64-826d-ec7616535d1c.png)